CMoH/gnome15-overlay/README.md

     layman -S
     layman -a gnome15

-Some of the packages needed by Gnome15 are marked as unstable at the moment, so you'll need to accept them if, like me, you have chosen a stable systems:
+For systems following the Gentoo stable branch you'll need to accept the gnome15 package and some of its depdendencies.
+For convenience, the overlay contains a list of needed packages:

     mkdir -p /etc/portage/package.keywords
     cd /etc/portage/package.keywords
-    ln -s /var/lib/layman/gnome15/Documentation/package.keywords/gnome15-deps .
+    ln -s /var/lib/layman/gnome15/Documentation/package.keywords/gnome15-stable .

+The packages are designed for arches amd64 and x86.
+If you find they work on other arches as well, please submit an issue.

 Using the ebuilds (>=gnome15-0.9.6)
 ========================================